keyroll-99/SharpDi/README.md

 ## Contributing
 Issues and pull requests are welcome.
 Please open an issue describing the feature or bug before submitting a PR.

+## License
+SharpDi is distributed under the MIT License.
+See `LICENSE` for details.